zavalalabs/zavalalabs.github.io/_posts/2026-06-06-BoulderCountyChargingChanges.md

   - colorado
   - soltera
   - longmont
-description: "Boulder County's public Level 2 ChargePoint stations in Longmont quietly switched from free to paid.
-Here is what the new pricing structure actually costs compared to what I was paying before."
+description: Boulder County's public Level 2 ChargePoint stations in Longmont quietly switched from free to paid.
+Here is what the new pricing structure actually costs compared to what I was paying before.
 ---

 I was at Longmont Pride today and pulled up to a Boulder County ChargePoint station to top off the Solterra.
 The app showed pricing I had not seen before.
 The Boulder County SV HUB Level 2 stations, which I had used for free multiple times in late 2024, now have an active rate structure.
 Not a dramatic number on its own, but a meaningful shift for anyone who relied on these stations as a cost-free charging stop during Longmont errands.